shredthaGNAR/list-of-my-starred-repos/README.md

 * [quanm/Omaha-Poker](https://github.com/quanm/Omaha-Poker): None
 * [nguidice/omahaPoker](https://github.com/nguidice/omahaPoker): Program that evaluates the winner of a 2-player Omaha-High Hold’em poker game (also known as pot-limit Omaha).
 * [ksoeze/OmahaRangeExplorer](https://github.com/ksoeze/OmahaRangeExplorer): Omaha Range Explorer is a Python-based tool designed to evaluate and analyze Omaha 4-card, 5-card, and HILO poker hands and ranges.
 The tool allows users to construct in-game ranges over multiple streets using smart syntax, run equity and hand rank calculations, and perform basic EV estimations.
+* [VariableThe/Omelette-The-Openrouter-Extention-for-Raycast](https://github.com/VariableThe/Omelette-The-Openrouter-Extention-for-Raycast): A new extension for raycast using openrouter API keys to provide a clean and native UI for quick access to AI
 * [alyssaxuu/omni](https://github.com/alyssaxuu/omni): The all-in-one tool to supercharge your productivity ⌨️
 * [InQuest/omnibus](https://github.com/InQuest/omnibus): The OSINT Omnibus (beta release)
 * [omnixent/omnixent](https://github.com/omnixent/omnixent): 👀 A simple API that allows you to understand what people search on search engines, social networks, etc.